Weathering the storm

 Heroes of the opioid epidemic adapt to COVID-19

 As the world confronted COVID-19 and its ripple effects, a quiet epidemic was growing in communities across the United States, hidden by the virus’ overwhelming impact: opioid use disorder.
 Between clinic closures, extreme social isolation, and the stress of living in a global health crisis, the pandemic stripped away the tools many people use to overcome their addiction.

-“Before COVID-19, we thought we had a handle on illicit opioid use and that overdose deaths would decrease moving forward,” James R. Langabeer II, PhD, EdD, says.
+“Before COVID-19, we thought we had a handle on illicit opioid use and that overdose deaths would decrease moving forward,” says James R. Langabeer II, PhD, EdD, Robert H. Graham Professor in Entrepreneurial Biomedical Informatics and Bioengineering.
 “But the pandemic changed everything.”

 In 2018, Langabeer created the Houston Emergency Opioid Engagement System (HEROES) to directly connect people in need to recovery and treatment services.
 Combining the resources and expertise of McGovern Medical School at UTHealth Houston and UTHealth Houston School of Biomedical Informatics, the HEROES team receives data on opioid overdoses from the Houston Police Department and Houston Fire Department, and they dispatch recovery specialists to perform individualized outreach.

 “When people are caught in the cycle of addiction, they don’t often seek help on their own.
 That is where HEROES steps in,” Langabeer explains.

 Each week, Ashley Mackie, a paramedic and firefighter with the Houston Fire Department, travels with specially trained peer recovery coaches to visit people who have recently experienced an overdose.
 Going door to door, they speak to survivors about assistance and the opportunity to enter recovery through HEROES.